Kristina01111000/Drws_site/README.md

 	- he is going to email me to see of all 3 of his sites work on his home computer

 - server issue for him? firewall? every computer @ his office was not working
+- email himm tomorrow to check the site @ his office again and at his house